towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 This code was contributed by the members of the Banks Vision Lab at University of California, Berkeley.
-It is a subset of their internal "BVL" library and used since many years for their display devices, haploscopes etc., so it should be reasonably bug\-free and mature.
+It is a subset of their internal "BVL" library and used since many years for their display devices, haploscopes etc., so it should be reasonably bug-free and mature.

 Many display devices, e.g., video beamers and most CRT displays cause some amount of spatial distortion to your visual stimuli during display.